msgoat/cxp-dox-home/docs/helm/helm_reusing_charts.md

 #### Managing the wrapper chart

-Now you are go to go: install, upgrade and uninstall your wrapper charts as shown in [Managing Helm Releases](helm_managing_releases.md).
+Now you are good to go: install, upgrade and uninstall your wrapper charts as shown in [Managing Helm Releases] (helm_managing_releases.md).